michael-lazar/ccso-nameserver/README.md

 **cso://mozz.us:105**

 There are less than a handful of CCSO servers still running on the open web.
-This is probably the first new nameserver that has been published in over a decade!
+This is probably the first new nameserver to go live in over a decade!

 ## Table of Contents